-Example: The Mormon Church or the Church of Jesus Christ of the Latter Day Saints (LDS) initially encouraged men to have multiple wives.
-However, the practice was banned in 1890 when Utah applied for statehood in the United States but the practice continues in some fundamentalist sects of the LDS.
+- The Mormon Church (also called Church of Jesus Christ of the Latter Day Saints) initially encouraged men to have multiple wives.
+However, the practice was banned in 1890 when Utah applied for statehood in the United States Despite this, the practice continues in some fundamentalist sects of the church.

 - Sororal polygyny is when two sisters are the wives of one man.

 - A type of marriage, polyamory, and polygamy.